agnescameron/teaching-site/_posts/hunter/2020-02-03-the-vanilla-web.md

 Once you've got the basics down, try something a bit more exciting.
 Make it deal Texas hold'em!
 Add some graphics!
 What happens when a card is dealt?
 Can you stack the deck in your favour?
 Try a sorting algorithm!
 Can you make something really weird?
 How the cards are shuffled, dealt, and displayed, and what kind of cards they are is up to you.
 Write about your experience in this week's documentation.

+Use this assignment to practice something you're unsure of, or to gain a new skill: so, if you're looking to revisit some CSS, try displaying the cards on screen (you could even draw them out with [CSS shapes](https://css-tricks.com/the-shapes-of-css/)).
+Alternately, this could be a great opportunity to play with some functions.

 **other decks**
   [hwa-tu/hanafuda](http://www.sloperama.com/gostop/cards.html)
   [spanish deck](https://en.wikipedia.org/wiki/Spanish_playing_cards)